 |Clean off the dust and grease with some rubbing alcohol|

-From here I have two options: gesso or acrylic dispersion ground (aka acrylic gesso).
+From here I have three options: real chalk gesso, oil ground, or acrylic dispersion ground (aka acrylic gesso).
 While Dave likes to use linen, I think this is a big fat waste of time and money.
 Sorry, honey, but your frivolous expenditures will put us in the poorhouse ere long.
 I used to love painting on oil-primed linen, but the fact of the matter is, it's all primed with zinc and titanium.
 Even when they say it's lead-primed, dig a little deeper and you'll find out that the base coat was zinc and only the final coat lead.
 I'm just flat out sick of not knowing what is in my art products, so I yanked the bandaid off and quit linen cold turkey.
-I also was tired of running out of linen, of finding out that that last yard was speckled with inconsistencies and was completely unusable, the turn around time of ordering a new roll, and the cost of importing.
+I also was tired of running out of linen, of finding out that that last yard was speckled with inconsistencies and was completely unusable, the turn around time of ordering a new roll, and the cost of importing, etc etc...

 ACRYLIC DISPERSION GROUND

 Brush or roller plus paint tray